-6 Secrets for Selling More at Trade Shows & Craft Fairs
+6 Secrets for Selling More at Trade Shows and Craft Fairs

 Home shows.
 Industry shows.
-Craft Fairs.
+Craft fairs.
 They’re all great opportunities to market your small business and sell your wares.
-Whether you have a trade show circuit that you run regularly or are exhibiting at your one and only event of the season, the same principles of show success apply.
+Whether you have a trade show circuit that you run regularly or are exhibiting at your one and only event of the season, the same principles of show sales and success apply.

 Choose the Right Venue

 If you’re an artist or crafter, you already know this, but it applies to every business.
 The first secret of selling more at any show or fair is that you and your products and services will be judged partly by those around you.

 In other words, if the stuff around you is junk, the perceived value of your products and services will suffer.
 Likewise, if everything around you is top-notch, your products and services will immediately gain luster.